sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 	* The update API is now engaged even if WordPress is not checking this specific plugin.
 We found that users still accidentally downgraded to the WordPress.org version because of Core issues [44118](https://core.trac.wordpress.org/ticket/44118) and [61055](https://core.trac.wordpress.org/ticket/61055).
 * **Improved:**
 	* We changed the WordPress version compatibility test by using an unmodified variable, instead of one plugins can alter.
+* **Removed:**
+	* "SEO Trends and Updates" are no longer available.
+We had different plans for what would've been displayed (i.e., our own news feed), but it devolved into a marketing channel for Google unintentionally.
+		* The transient data for this (`tsfem_latest_seo_feed`) will be cleaned up automatically by WordPress.
+		* The option `_enable_feed` will disappear when the next API status request is made (or another change is made to the account).
 * **Fixed:**
 	* Resolved an issue where the plugin updater could cause a fatal error.
 	* Resolved an issue where extension post-metadata could be double-unserialized by another plugin or store incoherent data on extraction failure.